devnulli/EvlWatcher/README.md

 Run the setup executable.
 It is not required that you remove previous versions of EvlWatcher, the installer will take care of that.

+## Silent installation

+By the way, when you run the setup executable with the /S parameter, it will install silently (e.g. no UI).
+This can be used for remote or mass roll-outs of EvlWatcher, i.e via group policy.

 ## After you have installed EvlWatcher

 You now have 2 things installed,